SkylineCommunications/dataminer-docs/release-notes/Cube/Cube_Feature_Release_10.4/Cube_10.4.2.md

 <!-- MR 10.2.0 [CU22]/10.3.0 [CU11]/10.4.0 [CU0] - FR 10.4.2 -->

-Up to now, at startup, DataMiner Cube would always send a message to the DataMiner Agent requesting to initialize client indexing, regardless of whether or not the user had *Admin tools* permission (*Modules > System configuration > Tools*).
+When, in *System Center > Search & Indexing*, the *Enable search indexing on the client* option was enabled, up to now, DataMiner Cube would send a message to the DataMiner Agent requesting to initialize client indexing, regardless of whether or not the user had *Admin tools* permission (*Modules > System configuration > Tools*).
 When the user had not been granted this permission, an `Exception occurred while receiving search options` error would be logged.

 From now on, before it sends the message in question to the DataMiner Agent, DataMiner Cube will first check whether the user has *Admin tools* permission.
 If not, it will not send the message.